 Funding to study in Ireland

-Scholarships are also provided by the government and other organisations.
+Financial awards are also provided by the government of Ireland and other organisations.
+For a list of available scholarships see Education in Ireland - Scholarships.

-Non-EU/European Economic Area (EEA) students are ineligible for Student Grant Scheme funding.
+Non-EU/European Economic Area (EEA) students are ineligible for Student Grant Scheme and postgraduate loan funding.

 How to apply

-Postgraduate courses are generally oversubscribed and competition for places on popular programmes is fierce.
-To increase your chances make sure you thoroughly research your course and apply in advance.
+Postgraduate courses are generally oversubscribed and competition for a place on popular programmes is fierce.
+Each institution will also have its own application procedures and deadlines so to increase your chances make sure you thoroughly research your course and apply in advance.

 All postgraduate courses in Ireland are taught in English so you must be fluent in the language.